BillHertzing/Bill.Hertzing.github.io/technical/_posts/2021-04-17-how-i-setup-this-github-pages-blog-site-part-02.md

     - jekyll-timeago
     ```

-- The next line looks like this in the post's .md
+- The next line looks like this in the post's `.md` file.

 page publication date was {{ "{{" }} page.date }}, which was {{ "{{" }} page.date \| timeago }}